DeutscheBahnAG/components/components/web/logo/README.md

 </div>
 ```

 The `DEFAULT` and `WHITE` variants do have transparent background.
 Light background is allowed to be visible.
 Noisy and dark backgrounds should use the `FILLED` variant.
 Red backgrounds require the `OUTLINED` variant.
-Please read the [official logo guidelines][marke:logo] for further details when to use which colors and backgrounds.
+Please read the [official logo guidelines](https://marketingportal.extranet.deutschebahn.com/en/logo-2) for further details when to use which colors and backgrounds.

 ### Default